 Yes – this lamb curry freezes very well.

-Once cooked, let it cool and then spoon into a suitable freezer container and freeze for up to 4 months.
+Once cooked, let it cool, spoon it into a suitable freezer container and freeze for up to 4 months.

 To reheat just let it defrost in the fridge and then reheat gently in a saucepan.

-I always made a bigger batch than I need and freeze half for another meal.
+I always make a bigger batch than I need and freeze half for another meal.

 You could turn leftovers into curried dough balls.
 Just chop up the lamb chunks into smaller pieces and use the leftover curry as a filling in the dough balls.
 Delicious!!!